 Hardnett’s love for southwest Atlanta began at an early age.

-Hardnett was recently appointed the Zone 4 Community Liasion with the Atlanta Police Department and attends community meetings, business association meetings and civic meetups listening to concerns about public safety and taking notes of business concerns.
+Hardnett was recently appointed the Zone 4 Community Liasion with the Atlanta Police Department and attends community meetings, business association meetings and civic meetups listening to concerns about public safety and other issues.

 “I have helped plan cleanups, coordinated transportation for other leaders who needed to get things done, given my own money to the coffers of many groups and opened my Rolodex to aid the causes,” he said.
 “There are times I was publicly given credit and other times I just worked behind the scenes as it needed to be done.
 Resolution is way more important than who gets credit.”